 NOTE: The Burke Museum is closed on Mondays, so I will let you in via the lower lobby doors at 10:30 for Monday classes.

 Meet your instructor, Peter Lape

 I am an archaeologist, professor in the Department of Anthropology and Curator of Archaeology at the Burke Museum.
-My research is focused on Island Southeast Asia, where I am currently exploring trade and human responses to climate change from 4,000 to 1,000 years ago on small tropical islands in eastern Indonesia.
-I am fascinated by small islands.
-I also love sailing and kayaking and dream of being a surfer.
+My research is focused on Island Southeast Asia, where I am currently exploring trade and human responses to climate change from 4,000 to 500 years ago on small tropical islands in eastern Indonesia.
+I am obsessed with small tropical islands, sailing voyages, and the food, traditional boats and music of Indonesia.

 What can you learn in this class?

-- Figure out the strange and wonderful ways anthropologists and archaeologists see the world around them.
+- Figure out the strange and wonderful way anthropologists and archaeologists see the world around them.

 - Understand the geography and chronology of the human occupation of the tropical Pacific island region as known from current archaeological data, as well as from genetic, linguistic and documentary evidence.